 Beyond my style

 This short (but long post!) and eclectic list represents the people I felt most connected to in my research to develop my own voice, to get closer to myself.
 Since my youth, I have been writing texts: stories, poems, tales, diaries, shows, and now this blog.
 Since my last trip to Japan in 2017, I am trying to write music as well.
 Beyond schools and styles, I am interested in the person behind the flute, and the way they are developing their own musical personality.
 My master Fukuda Teruhisa is always creating new versions and composing new music.
 His style is very much spirited and he is guiding us to find our inner voice and freedom, which makes me ask myself how I want to grow inside his school and style, where I feel perfectly at home.
 Belonging to a school doesn’t mean I’m not liking other styles, even if they are very different from the way I play myself.
 I was really touched by the soft and fragile sounds of Okuda Atsuya, Shimura Zenpo, Seian Genshin and other Jinashi shakuhachi players.
 I loved the komuso performance of Fujiyoshi Etsuzan and his humor.
-I didn’t mention yet all the great koto and shamisen players who performed as well during the festival, thanks to the incredible and discrete work of Michael Soumei Coxall.
+I didn’t mention yet all the great koto and shamisen players who performed during the festival, thanks to the incredible and discrete work of Michael Soumei Coxall.
 Above all, I was really impressed by the perfection and the beauty of the sankyoku performances by David Kansuke II Wheeler.
 I was happy to hear Riley Lee live, to discover Sugawara Kuniyoshi, Nomura Hozan and the surprising nohkan transposition on shakuhachi by Tanabe Shozan, and listening to Kobayashi Yodo II brought back nice memories.

 Once again, this list is not exhaustive and there are a lot of performers I didn’t get the chance to listen to.
 Maybe another time!